orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     ensure compatibility with prebuilt binaries.
   - Do not force a newer standard but allow the user to decide based on packages that they want to install.
+  - Set the default C++ standard USE flag in the USE flag dependency chain to the one that will resolve all the issues in the chain.

 # Ebuild organization